riceissa/issarice.com/wiki/math-explanations.md

   - _Computability and Logic_ does some of (2), where they say "we'll show all the examples first, then the proofs later, so the reader can do them".

+- Explaining the mental images/mental pictures that the author has.
+- Anticipating common misconceptions and errors.

 Tutorial vs reference style: some explanations are written in tutorial style, where there's a lot of context throughout the whole document, and you should just start at the beginning and walk through the document.
 There are also more reference style documents that depend on less immediate context.
 Some supposedly tutorial style writing can start to feel like reference style writing when they list a lot of theorems/proofs without much motivation.

 Personally I find a lot of tutorial-based explanations difficult to follow because I can't keep a lot of things in my head at once, unless I'm the one generating the thoughts (for instance, when I'm programming I can keep many variables fresh in my mind, but when I'm reading someone else's code I find it difficult to do the same).
 I wish more [variable/term tables](https://machinelearning.subwiki.org/wiki/Summary_table_of_probability_terms#Table) were given in math explanations so that if one forgets the context one can periodically look it up again without scrolling all over the place.